CredentialEngine/pathways/Overview.md

 #### 4.4 Component Condition

 The `ComponentCondition` class "... describes what must be done to complete one `PathwayComponent` (or part thereof) as determined by the issuer of the `Pathway`".
-An instance of `ComponentCondition` may reference an instance of  `RuleSet` defining the 'algorithm' or process to be applied by the `ComponentCondition` --- e.g., one `RuleSet` might define the constraints on picking a `CourseComponent` from an array of such components while another `RuleSet` might set a level of confidence (or other constraint) that must be met before a `WorkExperienceComponent` satisfies the conditions.
+An instance of `ComponentCondition` must reference an instance of  `RuleSet` defining the 'algorithm' or process to be applied by the `ComponentCondition` --- e.g., one `RuleSet` might define the constraints on picking a `CourseComponent` from an array of such components while another `RuleSet` might set a level of confidence (or other constraint) that must be met before a `WorkExperienceComponent` satisfies the conditions.

 While a `PathwayComponent` may have more than one `ComponentCondition`, each `ComponentCondition` may be associated with only one `RuleSet`.
 Initially, there is a single, simple, but robust "count rule" ruleset (defined by Badgr/IMS) that defines the constraints on picking one or more or all `PathwayComponent` instances from an array of such component instances.
 Development of more complex `RuleSets` will occur as experience dictates.